conan-io/conan-io.github.io/_posts/2019-09-15-Deployment-of-C++-projects-different-approaches.markdown

 [Makeself.io](https://makeself.io) is a very simple tool to create a self-extracting archives (SFX).
-The tool first creates a tarball of the application and its resources, then attaches a small script stub, which extracts the archive into temporary directory, and passes the control to the embedded executable.
+The tool first creates a tarball of the application and its resources, then attaches a small script stub, which extracts the archive into a temporary directory, and passes the control to the embedded executable.
 Such self-extracting archives are often named ``mysoftware.run`` or ``mysoftware.sh``, and the technique is widely used by various popular software (e.g. [CMake](https://cmake.org/download/)).